-John Dunn is in his third season with Maryland serving as the tight ends coach and recruiting coordinator.
+John Dunn is in his fifth season with Maryland serving as the tight ends coach and recruiting coordinator.

 In his first two seasons at Maryland, Dunn tutored Matt Furstenburg, who compiled 46 catches for 554 yards (12.0 avg.) and four touchdowns.
 Furstenburg signed with the Baltimore Ravens during the 2013 offseason.